Acer Therapeutics (NASDAQ:ACER) Raised to “Buy” at Zacks Investment Research

-Zacks Investment Research upgraded shares of Acer Therapeutics (NASDAQ:ACER) from a hold rating to a buy rating in a research note released on Wednesday morning, Zacks.com reports.
-The brokerage currently has $3.50 price objective on the biopharmaceutical company’s stock.
+Acer Therapeutics (NASDAQ:ACER) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Thursday, Zacks.com reports.
+The brokerage presently has a $3.25 target price on the biopharmaceutical company’s stock.
+Zacks Investment Research‘s price target suggests a potential upside of 11.30% from the stock’s current price.

 According to Zacks, “Acer Therapeutics Inc. is a pharmaceutical company.
 It develops therapies for the treatment of ultra-rare diseases with critical unmet medical need.
 The company’s product pipeline consists of Edsivo (TM) and ACER-001 which are in clinical stage.
 Acer Therapeutics Inc., formerly known as Opexa Therapeutics, Inc., is based in Cambridge, United States. “

-Acer Therapeutics (NASDAQ:ACER) last issued its quarterly earnings results on Sunday, May 16th.
-The biopharmaceutical company reported ($0.11) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.44) by $0.33.
-The business had revenue of $4.00 million for the quarter, compared to analyst estimates of $2.00 million.
-On average, equities research analysts forecast that Acer Therapeutics will post -1.12 earnings per share for the current year.
+Acer Therapeutics (NASDAQ:ACER) last posted its quarterly earnings results on Sunday, May 16th.
+The biopharmaceutical company reported ($0.11) EPS for the quarter, topping analysts’ consensus estimates of ($0.44) by $0.33.
+The company had revenue of $4.00 million during the quarter, compared to analyst estimates of $2.00 million.
+As a group, sell-side analysts expect that Acer Therapeutics will post -1.12 EPS for the current fiscal year.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Virtu Financial LLC acquired a new position in shares of Acer Therapeutics in the 1st quarter valued at $55,000.
-Dimensional Fund Advisors LP purchased a new stake in Acer Therapeutics in the first quarter valued at $66,000.
-HighPoint Advisor Group LLC purchased a new stake in Acer Therapeutics in the fourth quarter valued at $113,000.
-Finally, Squarepoint Ops LLC purchased a new stake in Acer Therapeutics in the first quarter valued at $233,000.
-11.44% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in ACER.
+Virtu Financial LLC bought a new position in shares of Acer Therapeutics in the first quarter worth approximately $55,000.
+Dimensional Fund Advisors LP purchased a new position in Acer Therapeutics during the 1st quarter valued at $66,000.
+HighPoint Advisor Group LLC bought a new position in Acer Therapeutics in the 4th quarter worth $113,000.
+Finally, Squarepoint Ops LLC bought a new position in Acer Therapeutics in the 1st quarter worth $233,000.
+11.44% of the stock is currently owned by institutional investors and hedge funds.

 Acer Therapeutics Company Profile